 It's permitted to gather downed wood in the park for personal use.
 It's prohibited, however, to gather wood in certain areas: in Yosemite Valley, in Sequoia groves, and above 9,600-feet elevation.
 (Note: Downed wood gathered in park areas outside the prohibited areas is allowed to be brought into the Valley as firewood.)
 Wood may also be available for sale by the park concessioner.

-Wood Permits: Permits are available for anyone to collect wood from wood lots in Yosemite National Park.
+Permits are available for anyone to collect wood from wood lots in Yosemite National Park.
 Wood lots are located in El Portal, Foresta, Hodgdon Meadow, and Wawona.
-Permits are issued at fiscal offices in El Portal (209/379-1870) and Mariposa (209/379-1863).
+Permits are issued at fiscal office in Mariposa (209/379-1863).
 Call before going to the office.
 Wood is for personal use only—not for sale or exchange.
 Cost is $10 per cord (6 cords per year maximum).

 Where to Learn More